Cyp9715/IMDB_CNN_binary_classification/README.md

 **STAR | USER ID | REVIEW TITLE | REVIEW CONTENT**

-In fact, we don't need information about [STAR, USER ID, review TITLE],
+in fact, we don't need information about [STAR, USER ID, review TITLE],

-However [STAR, USER ID, review TITLE] are useful information.
+however [STAR, USER ID, review TITLE] are useful information.

 so I thought someone could be useful use, so they included it.